Resources

 What a Wonderful World, An Anthology of Joy by Fiona Castle

-BOOK: This is a great gift book for anyone who is hurting from a death, divorce, or separation.
+FACTUAL: This is a great gift book for anyone who is hurting from a death, divorce, or separation.

 Children and Bereavement by Wendy Duffy

-BOOK: Children and Bereavement is essential reading for parents, teachers, clergy and others who may be involved in helping a child or teenager come to terms with a death.
+FACTUAL: Children and Bereavement is essential reading for parents, teachers, clergy and others who may be involved in helping a child or teenager come to terms with a death.

 First Steps Through Bereavement by Sue Mayfield

-BOOK: First Steps through Bereavement is an indispensable guide through the process of mourning a loved one.
+REFLECTION: First Steps through Bereavement is an indispensable guide through the process of mourning a loved one.

 Living With Bereavement by Sue Mayfield

-BOOK: A helpful guide about living with bereavement.
+REFLECTION: A helpful guide about living with bereavement.

 Insight into Bereavement by Wendy Bray & Diana Priest

-BOOK: An insight into bereavement gives practical advice for these times in our lives and points to the eternal hope we have in God.
+REFLECTION: An insight into bereavement gives practical advice for these times in our lives and points to the eternal hope we have in God.

-Bob Gass, Joy Comes in the Morning
+Joy Comes in the Morning by Bob Gass

 Our Greatest Gift: A Meditation on Dying and Caring by Henri Nouwen

-BOOK: In this book of personal reflections, the author hopes to encourage those who are dying to die well and those who care for the dying to care well.
+REFLECTION: In this book of personal reflections, the author hopes to encourage those who are dying to die well and those who care for the dying to care well.

 Straight Talk About Death for Teenagers by Earl A Grollman

-BOOK: A book written for teenagers to help explain what to expect when you lose someone you love.
+FACTUAL: A book written for teenagers to help explain what to expect when you lose someone you love.

 Facing Grief: Bereavement and the Young Adult by Susan Wallbank